-Dora (nee Tobias) Till was born in New York City on March 20th, 1896 to Max and Yeta Tobias.
+Dora Till (née Tobias) was born in New York City on 20 March 1896 to Max and Yeta Tobias.
 The family lived in New York until Dora was four and they moved to Toronto.
 Dora had five siblings.
 From a young age, she demonstrated a passion for social organization and welfare programs.
-At the age of 14 she became a member of the Boot and Shoe Society which assisted mothers and children in need and was also a member of the the Herzl Girls Club, a social club for young women.
-On 21 May 1916, Dora married Morris S. Till, her long time sweetheart.
-Together they had two children, Sigmund and Cecile.
-Sigmund, died quite suddenly at the young age of 11 from an illness.
+At the age of fourteen she became a member of the Boot and Shoe Society, which assisted mothers and children in need.
+She was also a member of the the Herzl Girls Club, a social club for young women.
+On 21 May 1916, Dora married Morris S. Till, her long-time sweetheart.
+Together they had two children: Sigmund and Cecile.
+Sigmund died quite suddenly at the young age of eleven from an illness.

 As a result of Till’s hard work on numerous organizations and projects she was able to improve and enhance the quality of life for the Jewish community in Toronto.
 She was recognized by the community for her achievements in 1969, when she became the first woman to receive the UJWF’s Ben Sadowski Award for Jewish Community Service and in 1977 as a recipient of the Queen’s Silver Jubilee medal for outstanding community service.
 Finally, in 1983 an entire floor of the Baycrest Centre was renamed after her and dedicated in her honour.
 Till continued to volunteer until her death on 22 November 1987.